euank/euank.com/_posts/2018-09-12-rust-on-lambda.md

 Lambda both perform quite well.

 There are also additional factors which this benchmark ignored, but may matter in real-world environments.
-For example, normally the size of the deployment zipfile between crowbar and Rust on AWS Lambda would differ by a smaller percent since the function handler would be larger, but the framework only intrudces a constant increase in size.
+For example, normally the size of the deployment zip file between crowbar and Rust on AWS Lambda would differ by a smaller percent since the function handler would be larger, but the framework only introduces a constant increase in size.
 If the size of the deployment zip file is significant, a real world deployment would likely show better numbers for Rust on AWS Lambda.

 Most real world deployments will also pass complicated JSON data to the function, not just an empty string.
 The details of how the Python and Go environment pass in parameters could have different performance characteristics.